mlesniak/markdown/README.md

 # Overview

-This is a custom hacked-together markdown-to-html server for [mlesniak.com](https://mlesniak.com) which uses dropbox to retrieve files to display, hence we can edit content in realtime using any tools we like.
-See [here](https://mlesniak.com/202009011431%20Missing%20Features) for implemented and planned features.
+This is a custom from-dropbox-to-markdown-to-html-to-in-memory-cache server for my personal site [mlesniak.com](https://mlesniak.com).
+As stated,  uses dropbox to retrieve files to display so I can edit content in real-time using any tools I like on multiple platforms.

-## Build and run locally

-    docker build -t server .
-    docker run --name markdown --rm -it -p 8080:8080 -v $(pwd)/data:/data server

-## Push to server

-    docker tag server 116.203.24.33:5000/markdown:latest
-    docker push 116.203.24.33:5000/markdown:latest
+I try to use a [Zettelkasten](http://localhost:8080/202009010824-Zettelkasten.md)-based system (with tags and backlinks) to structure my thoughts and notes and the personal site is the publicly available part of it, i.e. it shows all pages tagged `#public` which are reachable from the root page.
+In combination with [The Archive](https://zettelkasten.de/the-archive/) on the desktop and [iaWriter](https://ia.net/de/writer) on mobile this allows for a very pleasent, quick and efficient note-taking and throught-processing process.

+## Usage for anyone besides me

+I belive this software can be setup and started by any competent software developer, although quite a bit of configuration and code is tailored to my specific needs and some paths are (still) hard-coded.
+If you want to deploy it yourself and struggle, simply drop me a [mail](mailto:mail@mlesniak.com) or contact me on [Twitter](https://twitter.com/mlesniak).

+## Internal documentation

+The following information is primary useful to me and shows different configuration options and things I don't want to forget.

 ## Run on server

+The following environment variables have to be set inside the container.

     # cat markdown.env
     TOKEN=<DROPBOX TOKEN>
     SECRET=<DROPBOX APP SECRET>
     LOGS_ENABLED=true

-    docker pull 116.203.24.33:5000/markdown:latest
-    docker run -d --name markdown --env-file markdown.env -it -p 8088:8080 -v $(pwd)/data:/data 116.203.24.33:5000/markdown:latest

 ## Start logging daemon

+Logging is submitted to [sematext](https://sematext.com) using their logagent.
+The agent collects all JSON-based output of docker container which have `LOGS_ENABELED` set to `true`.

     docker run -d --name st-logagent --restart=always \
       -v /var/run/docker.sock:/var/run/docker.sock \